-Reason Given Percentage of respondents who checked-off

-this option (%)

-Lack of public investment 61.8

-Lack of private investment 27.2

-Depletion of infrastructure as a result of 47.9

-armed conflict

-Depletion of infrastructure as a result of 14.5

-refugee influx

-Other 7.1

-Over time, the disposal of highly saline brine solution from desalination plants will increase the salinity of some shorelines and semi-enclosed water bodies, even with the use of diffusers (Ciocanea, Badescu, Cathcart, & Finkl, 2013).
-This is because of the continue proliferation in desalination across the semi-enclosed seas of the WANA region.
+Reason Given Percentage of respondents who checked-off this option (%) Lack of public investment 61.8 Lack of private investment 27.2 Depletion of infrastructure as a result of armed conflict 47.9 Depletion of infrastructure as a result of refugee influx 14.5 Other 7.1 desalination across the semi-enclosed seas of the WANA region.
 Already there is a radius of dangerously saline seawater around some desalination plants in the WANA region.
 If our desalination practices do not change, we risk expanding these radii further.
 The real environmental consequences are yet unknown, but it is better not to wait until the situation deteriorates further.
 Figure 3: Freshwater Withdrawals as a Share of Internal Sources (2014).
 Source: Our World in Data.

+Over time, the disposal of highly saline brine solution from desalination plants will increase the salinity of some shorelines and semi-enclosed water bodies, even with the use of diffusers (Ciocanea, Badescu, Cathcart, & Finkl, 2013).
+This is because of the continued proliferation of